Ankhee/dicemaker-webpage/update_notes_0_1_0.md

 ### SVG support

 Perhaps most importantly, DiceMaker now supports SVG images for custom dice faces!
-Using SVGs over PNGs inherently results in higher quality engravings, because there's no fidelity loss during the vectorization process of raster images.
+Using SVGs over PNGs results in inherently higher quality engravings, because there's no fidelity loss during the vectorization process of raster images.
 This comes with a few caveats:

-* All shapes in an SVG file are considered to be engravings - fill colors are disregarded
+* All shapes in a SVG file are considered to be engravings - fill colors are disregarded
 * Stroke widths are disregarded
 * Non-closed shapes (single lines, polylines, etc.) aren't supported and *might* cause errors
 * Adjacent shapes that share an edge but don't overlap **will** cause errors